Interstate highways in Iowa

 Counties: Worth, Cerro Gordo, Franklin, Wright, Hamilton, Story, Polk, Warren, Clarke, Decatur

-Cities along route: Clear Lake, Latimer, Coulter, Ellsworth, Randall, Story City, Ames, Huxley, Ankeny, Des Moines, Johnston, Urbandale, Grimes, Clive, West Des Moines, Cumming, Bevington, Osceola, Van Wert, Decatur City, Lamoni
+Cities along route: Clear Lake, Latimer, Coulter, Ellsworth, Randall, Story City, Ames, Huxley, Ankeny, Des Moines, Johnston, Urbandale, Grimes, Clive, West Des Moines, Cumming, Bevington, Osceola, Van Wert, Decatur, Lamoni

 Exit lists: